dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/exports.md

 ### Use the `select` flag

 By default, all Exports are run for a Saved Query.
-You can use the `select` flag in [development](#exports-in-development) or [production](#exports-in-production) to select a specific Export or you can specify a new Export using the `export-as` flag.
-In production, the dbt Cloud Job scheduler runs the equivalent of `dbt sl export --saved-query sq_name`.
+You can use the `select` flag in [development](#exports-in-development) or [production](#exports-in-production) to select or exclude a specific Export.

 For example, the following command will run the `export_1` and `export_2` and doesn't work with the `--alias` or `--export_as` flags: